Ticuna language: Christian Ministries

 A number of Christian ministries have reached the Ticuna people.
-These ministries have translated the bible into the native Ticuna language and even have a weekday radio show that is broadcast in Ticuna, Portuguese, and Spanish by the Latin American Ministries (LAM).
+These ministries have translated the Bible into the native Ticuna language and even have a weekday radio show that is broadcast in Ticuna, Portuguese, and Spanish by the Latin American Ministries (LAM).

 Literacy

 Besides its use at the Ticuna schools, the language has a dozen books published every year, both in Brazil and Peru.
 Those books employ a specially devised phonetic writing system using conventions similar to those found in Portuguese (except for K instead of C and the letter Ñ instead of NH) instead of the more complex scientific notation found, for instance, at the Language Museum.

 In school Ticuna is taught formally.
 Children in schools typically in areas of Catholic Missionaries are also taught either Portuguese or Spanish as well.

-Linguistic structure

-Ticuna is a fairly isolating language morphologically, meaning that most words consist of just one morpheme.
-However, Ticuna words usually have more than one syllable, unlike isolating languages such as Vietnamese.
-Ticuna is an unusually tonal language for South America, with over 10 mostly contour tones.
-Tones are only indicated orthographically, with diacritics, when confusion is likely.
-The six vowels may be nasal or laryngealized; consonants may also be glottalized.
-Glottal stop is spelled x, and the sixth vowel ü.
-Typologically, Ticuna word order is subject–verb–object (SVO), though unusually this can vary within the language.